vertesia/.github/profile/README.md

-# Be Composable
+# Vertesia

 ## Bring the power of LLMs to your applications

-Composable facilitates rapid API development atop LLMs to power applications.
+Vertesia facilitates rapid API development atop LLMs to power applications.
 Bring composition, templating, testing, caching, and visibility to the world of LLMs.

 As a first step we're solving those key pain points for all developers integrating generative AI into their applications: